 Let sit for 10 minutes before serving to allow cheese and sauce to set up.

--Do not purchase no-fat tortillas.
-They will not roll well and will break apart in assembly.
-It is best to have tortillas at room temperature and not refrigerated for easiest assembly.
+- Do not purchase no-fat tortillas.
+They don't roll well and will break apart in assembly.
+It is best to have tortillas at room temperature for easiest assembly.

--If you double this recipe, it fits well into a jelly roll pan.
+- If you double this recipe, it fits into a jelly roll pan.

--This recipe also freezes well.
-Make up to the point of baking and freeze, covered tightly with foil.
+- This recipe also freezes well.
+Make up to the point of baking.
+Freeze, covered tightly with foil.
 When ready to bake, do not thaw, bake at 325 for about 1 hour 15 minutes, covered in foil.
 Proceed with last step of removing foil and covering in additional cheese, bake for 5-10 minutes or until hot and bubbly.